emimrulkayes/emimrulkayes/README.md

 ### Hello there 👋
-I'm :boy:IMRUL KAYES, a Professional Web Developer from Bangladesh.
-I spend most of my time coding outstanding projects and learning new code. <br>
+I'm :boy:MD.
+IMRUL KAYES. a Professional Web Developer from Bangladesh.
+I spend most of my time coding outstanding projects and, learning new code. <br> Currently, I am working on <a href="https://xpeedstudio.com/">Xpeed Studio</a> as a Frontend Developer <br>

 Besides these, I'm a Muslim who believes in :heart:Allah and, the :heart:Prophet Mohammad (sa:).